bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 ### Categorical Features

-1. All categorical features are converted to binary variables
+1. Define features

-for feature in features:
+    `FEATURES = [`

-    jdskljd
+3. .
+All categorical features are converted to binary variables `for features in features:

-    for feature in features:
+	`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDE3Nzk0OTddfQ==
+eyJoaXN0b3J5IjpbODc4Njc1MzMzXX0=
 -->